junxit/us-congress-bills-113/metadata.md

 - 2014-11-12 — Placed on the House Calendar, Calendar No. 144.
 - 2014-11-12 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 113-611.
 - 2014-11-12 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 113-611.
+- 2014-12-08 — Considered under suspension of the rules. (consideration: CR H8848)
+- 2014-12-08 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5146.
+- 2014-12-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-12-08 — Mr. Petri moved to suspend the rules and pass the bill.
+- 2014-12-08 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H8848)
+- 2014-12-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H8848)